muugumuugu/coUrses/BSC+programming-and-data-science/iitm/computational-thinking/notes/notes.md

 ================================
 ```

+---
-## lec 1.5 - Flowchart for Sum in Filtering
+##lec  1.5 - Flowchart for Sum in Filtering

 # WEEK 2
+---
-## lec 2.1 - Conditional Termination in Iteration
+##lec  2.1 - Conditional Termination in Iteration

 ```js
 while (iterator){